abhimanyuparashar/ColorGame/README.md

 # Color Game

-Its an interesting color guessing game in which u will be provided with RGB code and you have to guess the right color of that RGB code.
+Its an interesting color guessing game in which player will be provided with RGB code and they have to guess the right color of that RGB code.

 ## Features
 1. Different levels are provided like Easy and Hard.